May 2022

 I caught the train at 9.16am.

 Arriving at Moor street, a lanky male Rastafarian, gave me a filthy look whilst stood on the train walkway.
-He placed his bag to the right of me and, looked as though he was attempting to find a button from the outside of the black canvass bag, was really alarming.
+He placed his bag to the right of me and, looked as though he was attempting to find a button from the outside of the black canvass bag, was alarming.
 Still being early, I found a Witherspoon pub (the Square peg) and waited for my twitter friend to arrive.

 Insane how many White males are homeless on the streets of Birmingham city centre, absolute disgrace.
 Most white males on the streets of Birmingham city centre are of white Norse origin.
 Had a nice day with my Twitter friend Maria, we went to some pubs and experienced Norwegian teenagers enjoying playing a circular chase game outside law courts, their passage circulated my soul and I felt akin to meet them, my people.
 I searched Birmingham city centre for a camping shop, but could only find Millets.